axel3rd/mpg-coach-bot/README.md

     efficiency.recent.focus = true
     efficiency.recent.days = 8

-To use bonus if not already selected and some would be lost (since v1.6):
+To use bonus if not already selected and some would be lost (since v1.6, captain selection since v1.8):

     # Use bonus
     use.bonus = true